jpconstantineau/BlueMicro_BLE/README.md

 We will be updating this note once the fix is released and tested with the BlueMicro_BLE firmware.

-## Adafruit 0.23.0 has been released with the cryptocell high current consumption fix.
+Adafruit 0.23.0 has been released with the cryptocell high current consumption fix.
 There were many other changes with 0.22 and 0.23 releases and haven't been tested yet with BlueMicro_BLE firmware.

+On June 28, 2021 Adafruitt released 0.24.0.
+As of August 21st, 2021, this release has been relatively stable and they are preparing for a 1.0.0 release.
+As such, I will be rebasing the master branch of BlueMicro_BLE to work with this branch.
+Once that is completed, work on the Community BSP will begin to bring in all the changes they have made.
+There are a few changes that were made between master and develop but these will be looked at only when the rebasing is complete.

 **A Keyboard Firmware for nRF52832 and nRF52840 Boards**